borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 				* passive TB ranging availability window bit = 0
 		* AID/RSID
 		* Max Session Exp
+			* the time before which a new measurement exchange should be initiated and completed
+			* Max Session Expiry = 2 ^ (Max Session Exp + 8), unit: ms
 			* Larger than Periodicity field in RSTA Availability Window element
 * FTM Synchronization Information element
 	* if Status Indication = 1